irschad/create-helm-chart/README.md

       port: {{ .Values.servicePort }}
       targetPort: {{ .Values.containerPort }}
   ```
+- Remove all other files in the `charts/microservice/templates` directory.

 #### 3. Create Basic Template and Values Files
 - Start by creating a `template` file and `values.yaml` file for the `email-service` microservice.